probcomp/crosscat/README.rst

 Tests
 =====

-CrossCat's automatic tests are in a sorry state.
-To cursorily test the C++ part of CrossCat, run:

-    $ cd cpp_code
+To run the automatic tests:

-    $ make runtests
+    $ ./check.sh

-Automatic tests for the Python part of CrossCat are currently completely broken and unusable.
+The automatic tests are in a sorry state -- check.sh only runs the limited C++ tests for now, and the Python tests are currently completely broken and unusable.

 Documentation